 - Test: Not all localized content works, which is why it’s important to test all localized metadata.
 For example, based on tests we ran, we saw many examples where a localized app title lost while other localized asset won.
 This proves that while understanding messaging is important, in certain countries, English can give validity to a brand.

-Step 1: In which countries should you localize?
+Step 1: Determine in which countries should you localize your app?

 There’s no single answer here.
 It depends on the nature of your app and your category.
 Obviously, there’s no need to translate your app into Portuguese if you are not shipping your products to Portuguese speaking countries, and so on.